Medical Records Scanning

 Lack of data centralization

-Each patient a medical practice interacts with has a complex set of records including charts, medical imaging, doctors’ notes, and much more.
+Each patient a medical practice interacts with has a complex set of records, including charts, medical imaging, doctors’ notes, and much more.
 While digital record-keeping makes it easy to corral this information, paper records are far more difficult to centralize.

 As a result, paperwork bottlenecks are common.
 Even in an office that’s highly organized, paper documents build up in stacks until the right person can physically redistribute each piece of paper into its proper place.